gregborane/dwmdesktop/README.md

 ## EXECUTE DEPENCIES.SH for set up.

-Refer to folder for their relative information.
+Refer to folder for their relative information & configuration.\
+pacpack.sh installs some utilities for the system going from thunderbird, vlc, feh, obs-studio, steam, lutris, wine, etc ...\
+No AUR packages are installed by default.
+Considering previous drama, I prefered removing their installation.\
+I believe, the system is complete enough to be used out of the box.

 ## Depencies.sh